evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ## User interface and control

 The Acura ZDX Type S has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 11.0 inches large and has a 1920 x 720 pixels resolution.
-The touch screen at the top of the center console is 11.3 inches large and has a 1540 x 720 pixels resolution.
+- The  screen behind the steering wheel integrated into the dashboard is 11.0 inches large
+- The touch screen at the top of the center console is 11.3 inches large

 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.